1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Assingments .md

 Thank you for joining me today as we discuss a topic close to my heart whose lack is what causes the situations previously described, I'm talking about quality, and I want to make sure you understand it's importance.

 Let me start assesing What is quality?
-- Quality is excellence, the continuos improvement mindset focused on delivering the best effort that we're capable of.
+- Quality is excellence, the continuous improvement mindset focused on delivering the best effort that we're capable of.
 - Quality is team play, is not a singular effort but the collective commitment of each team member.
 - Quality is patience, as it's not an sprint but a marathon.